Asymmetric and chiral dynamics of two-component anyons with synthetic gauge flux: Introduction

 \section{Introduction}

 In three dimensions, fundamental particles can be classified as either bosons or fermions according to the 0 or $\pi$ phase acquired upon exchanging two identical particles.
-However, there exists other quantum statistics in lower dimensions, where the exchange phase can interpolate between the bosonic and fermionic limits~\cite{Leinaas1977,Wilczek1982,Laughlin1983,Wilczek2024}.
-Particles with such statistics are called anyons~\cite{Wilczek1982}, because they can acquire any exchange phase between 0 and $\pi$.
-Anyons have become an important concept in various areas of modern physics, such as the fractional quantum Hall effect~\cite{Laughlin1983,Halperin1984,Kim2005}, spin liquids~\cite{Coldea2001,Kitaev2006,Yao2007,Bauer2014,Semeghini2021} and topological quantum computation~\cite{Kitaev2003,Sarma2005,Nayak2008,Lindner2013,Google2023}.
-The concept of fractional statistics, originally proposed to two-dimensional anyonic systems, has been generalized to arbitrary dimensions by Haldane~\cite{Haldane1991}.
+There exists other quantum statistics for quasiparticles in two dimensions, where the exchange phase can interpolate between the bosonic and fermionic limits and such quasiparticles are called anyons~\cite{Leinaas1977,Wilczek1982,Laughlin1983,Wilczek2024}.
+In two-dimensional fractional quantum Hall systems, there are two types of anyonic quasiparticles: Abelian anyons that acquire a phase factor upon exchange, and non-Abelian appear where quasiparticle exchange yields unitary matrices, leading to a state transformation on a degenerate ground-state manifold.
+Anyons have become an important concept in various areas of modern physics, ranging from the fractional quantum Hall effect~\cite{Laughlin1983,Halperin1984,Kim2005} and quantum spin liquids~\cite{Coldea2001,Kitaev2006,Yao2007,Bauer2014,Semeghini2021} to topological quantum computation~\cite{Kitaev2003,Sarma2005,Nayak2008,Lindner2013,Google2023}.
+The concept of fractional statistics for Abelian anyons has been generalized from two dimensions to arbitrary dimensions by Haldane~\cite{Haldane1991}, which is reformulated as a generalization of the Pauli exclusion principle.
 In particular, Abelian anyons in one dimension have recently attracted increasing attentions~\cite{Ha1994,Murthy1994,Yue1995,Amico1998,Kundu1999,Batchelor2006,Girardeau2006,Hao2008,Hao2009,Hao2012,Greiter2009,Zinner2015,Alexey2018,Zhang2020,Linhu2024}.
-Some intriguing properties of anyons in one-dimensional systems have been revealed, such as asymmetric momentum distribution~\cite{Greiter2009,Hao2008,Hao2009,Hao2012}, statistically induced quantum phase transition~\cite{Keilmann2011,Greschner2015,Arcila2016,Zuo2018,Agarwala2019,Bonkhoff2025}, spatially asymmetric particle transport~\cite{Alexey2018}, and anyonic symmetry protected topological phases~\cite{Lange2017}.
+Some intriguing properties of one-dimensional anyons have been revealed, such as asymmetric momentum distribution~\cite{Greiter2009,Hao2008,Hao2009,Hao2012}, statistically induced quantum phase transition~\cite{Keilmann2011,Greschner2015,Arcila2016,Zuo2018,Agarwala2019,Bonkhoff2025}, spatially asymmetric particle transport~\cite{Alexey2018}, and anyonic symmetry protected topological phases~\cite{Lange2017}.
+The momentum distributions and off-diagonal correlations of the many-body ground states of one-dimensional anyonic Lieb-Liniger gases in the impenetrable limit has been systematically and analytically studied in Refs.~\cite{Santachiara2008,Calabrese2009,Scopa2020}.
+The non-equilibrium dynamics, spectral functions, and dynamical bosonization of these strongly interacting anyons have also been investigated \cite{OIP2020,OIP2022,OIP2025}.